imamnc/kind8s-guides/README.md

 ```bash
 ps aux | grep "kubectl port-forward"
 ```
-It wil list running process and with <pid>
+It wil list running process and with process id listed

 Kill the process id using this command :
 ```bash